University Handbook, Appendix E:

 - Academic Affairs

-- The faculty senate shall establish policies governing such academic matters as requirements for admission, assignment and schedules, courses and curriculums, requirements for degrees, academic standards for students and for the institution, and evaluation of the educational program.
+- Establish policies governing such academic matters as requirements for admission, assignment and schedules, courses and curriculums, requirements for degrees, academic standards for students and for the institution, and evaluation of the educational program.

-- The faculty senate shall be the final authority for approving all curriculum and course changes, and all candidates for honorary and academic degrees.
-The faculty senate may delegate the authority to colleges to approve minor course and curriculum changes.
+- Be the final authority for approving all curriculum and course changes, and all candidates for honorary and academic degrees.
+The Faculty Senate may delegate some authority to colleges to approve minor course and curriculum changes.

 - Faculty Affairs

-- It shall be the duty of the faculty senate to stimulate improvement in professional standards by the formulation of policies concerning employment, qualifications, improvement in teaching methods, tenure, promotions, work loads, and retirement, and to concern itself with matters affecting the welfare of the faculty and professional staff.
+- Set professional standards by the formulation of policies concerning employment, qualifications, improvement in teaching methods, tenure, promotions, workloads, and retirement, and concern itself with matters affecting the welfare of the faculty and unclassified professionals.

-- It shall be the duty of the faculty senate to take such measures as seem desirable for the improvement of faculty-student relationships.
+- Take such measures as seem desirable for the improvement of faculty-student relationships.

 - Professional Staff Affairs

-- It shall be the duty of faculty senate to participate in the formulation of policies concerning employment, qualifications, performance evaluation and improvement, promotion, and retirement, and to concern itself with matters affecting the welfare of professional staff.
+- Participate in the formulation of policies concerning employment, qualifications, performance evaluation and improvement, promotion, and retirement, and concern itself with matters affecting the welfare of unclassified professionals.

 - University Planning

-- It shall be the duty of faculty senate to participate, in an advisory capacity, in the process of determining mission related academic priorities at the institutional level.
+- Participate in the shared governance of determining mission related academic priorities at the institutional level.

-- It shall be the duty of the faculty senate to participate, in an advisory capacity, in the process by which distribution of university appropriated resources in support of the academic, research, and service missions of the university is determined.
-(FSM 4-12-94)
+- Participate in the shared governance by which distribution of university appropriated resources in support of the academic, research, and service missions of the university is determined.

 - Student Affairs

-It shall be the duty of the faculty senate to participate in the formulation of policy governing such student affairs as admissions and enrollment, orientation and guidance, and financial aid and scholarships.
+Through its representatives on various presidential councils and committees, participate in the formulation of policy and shared governance of student affairs items such as admissions and enrollment, orientation and guidance, and financial aid and scholarships.

 - All-university Affairs

-It shall be the duty of the faculty senate, through its representatives on various presidential councils and committees, to participate in the formulation of policy governing such all-university affairs as resource allocations, public relations, intercollegiate athletics, assemblies, commencements and public gatherings, publications, campus development and planning, standards for use of physical facilities, and traffic and parking.
+Through its representatives on various presidential councils and committees, participate in the formulation of policy governing such all-university affairs as resource allocations, public relations, intercollegiate athletics, assemblies, commencements and public gatherings, publications, campus development and planning, standards for use of physical facilities, and traffic and parking.

 Section A. Composition, Representation, Voting, and Membership

-- There shall be four senators elected from each of the following representative units: (1) cooperative extension, (2) the library, and (3) each of the colleges.
-In addition to the four senators from each of the units described above, an additional senator shall be elected from each unit for each twenty-five full-time equivalent (FTE) unclassified members above seventy-five FTE or fraction thereof.
-Determination of the FTE for each unit is based on the total FTE of all unclassified personnel not on term appointments who are funded through the budget of the unit, excluding Extension Agents and Farm Management Economists.
-In addition, there shall be a General University unit representing all other unclassified personnel not on term appointments with the number of senators elected from that unit determined at a rate of 15% (rounded up to the nearest whole number) of the total number of senators in all other units (excluding the General University unit).
+- There shall be four senators elected from the following units: (1) extension, (2) the library, and (3) each of the colleges.
+In addition to these four senators, an additional senator shall be elected from each unit for each twenty-five full-time equivalent (FTE) unclassified members above seventy-five FTE or fraction thereof.
+Determination of the FTE for each unit is based on the total FTE of all unclassified personnel on regular (non-term) appointments who are funded through the budget of the unit, excluding Extension Agents and Farm Management Economists.
+In addition, there shall be a General University unit representing all other unclassified personnel on regular (non-term) appointments with the number of senators elected from that unit determined at a rate of 15% (rounded up to the nearest whole number) of the total number of senators in all other units (excluding the General University unit).

-All unclassified personnel at Kansas State University who do not have a term appointment, except Extension Agents and Farm Management Economists, are represented in the Faculty Senate based on the location of their appointment in the University.
+All unclassified personnel at Kansas State University on a regular (non-term) appointment, except Extension Agents and Farm Management Economists, are represented in the Faculty Senate based on the location of their appointment in the University.
 When appointment tenths of time are distributed unequally among two or more units, the person is represented in the unit providing the greatest tenths of time.
 When appointment tenths of time are distributed equally among different units, the person is free to choose any one of those units for membership.
 Regardless of the tenths of time allocated towards administrative functions, deans, associate deans, and assistant deans are members of the general university unit (although they are counted in the determination of the number of senators in their home unit).
+Assistant directors in extension function as department heads and therefore are to be included in the extension unit, not the general university unit.

-Those unclassified personnel identified in Section A.2 are eligible to vote in faculty senate elections in the unit in which they are represented.
+Those faculty and unclassified personnel identified in Article II, Section A.2 are eligible to vote in the senate elections in the unit in which they are represented.

-Those unclassified personnel identified in Section A.2 with a total university appointment of five-tenths or more are eligible to be elected to the Faculty Senate with the following exception: No person who is working toward a degree from Kansas State University is eligible for election as a senator unless that person is working for a degree outside his/her own department, provided that degree is not a requirement for promotion or tenure in his/her own department.
-(Such persons are counted in the determination of FTE for unit representation and are eligible to vote in the appropriate election of senators.)
+Those faculty and unclassified personnel identified in Article II, Section A.2 with a total university appointment of 0.5 FTE or more are eligible to be elected to the Faculty Senate.
 A person who does not wish to be included on their unit's ballot that year must so notify the caucus chair in advance.

-- The proportional representation shall be reviewed and revised, if necessary, by the executive committee of the Faculty Senate every three years beginning in October 2002.
-October 1 shall be the date for counting the number of faculty and unclassified non-faculty in each unit for the purpose of reapportionment of the Faculty Senate.
+- The proportional representation shall be reviewed and revised, if necessary, by the Faculty Senate executive committee every three years beginning in October 2020.
+October 1 shall be the date for counting the number of faculty and unclassified professionals with a total university appointment of 0.5 FTE or more in each unit for the purpose of reapportionment of the Faculty Senate.

 Section B. Parliamentarian